mat-docs/SECU4.Site/docs/stream_api/stream_api.md

 # Stream API

 The Stream API is responsible for publishing and consuming data from the Kafka broker.
-Created under the gRPC framework, it allows clients to communicate to a server which handles the kafka communication.
+Created under the [gRPC framework](https://grpc.io/), it allows clients to communicate to a server which handles the Kafka communication.

 The server and the client can be deployed locally within the same application or the server can be deployed remotely with the docker image provided.

 ## Stream API Client

-C# libraries for the Stream API Client are compiled from the proto files, to facilitate deployment.
+C# libraries for the Stream API, generated from the proto files, are available to facilitate testing and deployment.

 `MA.Streaming.Proto.Client.Local` can be used in conjunction with `MA.Streaming.Proto.ServerComponent`.

-`MA.Streaming.Proto.Client.Remote` can be used in conjunction with the [Stream API Server Container](./#stream-api-server-container).
+`MA.Streaming.Proto.Client.Remote` can be used in conjunction with the [Stream API Server Container](#stream-api-server-container).

+These libraries can be found at NuGet packages on the [McLaren Applied NuGet feed](https://github.com/orgs/mat-docs/packages).

 Given the API is created under the gRPC framework, it is possible to generate client and server classes in a language of your choice.